Anupam-98/anupam-98.github.io/_posts/2014-3-3-Hello-World.md

 - irreducible error

-These are the three errors often happend when we try to create a model Let's understand what these are errors are and how we can control it
+These are the three errors often happend when we try to create a model Let's understand what these  errors are and how we can control it

 ## What Is Bais error ?
 ![baiserror.png]({{site.baseurl}}/_posts/baiserror.png)